John Masters: History of the British in India

 One of Masters's last Indian novels, The Venus of Konpara, is notable for the fact that its principal characters are Indians.
 The Savage family play no role in the storyline, though it is hinted that a minor unidentified character is a family member.
 It is set in the nineteenth century during the British Raj, but explores the history of Indo-Aryan and Dravidian identities in the country.

 Master's works have come under criticism for their depiction of Indian characters.
 However, both Nightrunners of Bengal and The Ravi Lancers contain sympathetic portrayals of Indian nationalists and portray irreconcilable tensions between British and Indian characters that mirror the conflicts inherent in British India in a manner comparable to E. M. Forster's A Passage to India.
 The descendant of the hero of the former novel (who is in practice manifestly the same character) experiences the partition of India with a resigned detachment and later undergoes a deep personal crisis which ends with his staying on in independent India rather than returning to Britain.
 One Indian novelist (Khushwant Singh) remarked that while Kipling understood India, Masters understood Indians.

 Adaptations

 The best-known film is probably Bhowani Junction (1956), which concerns the Partition of India and the Anglo-Indian community.
 It starred Ava Gardner.
 Four of the novels (the 2nd, 3rd, 4th & 6th in the series) were adapted for an 18-part serial in BBC Radio 4's Classic Serial slot, being broadcast from October 1984 to January 1985.
 The Venus of Konpara had also been dramatised for BBC Radio in 1973.
 The Deceivers was filmed in 1988 and starred Pierce Brosnan.

-Other themes

-Masters's trilogy of Now God Be Thanked, Heart of War, and In The Green of the Spring has some claim to be considered his magnum opus, covering the changes to various segments of British society wrought by the upheavals of the First World War.
-Masters's book Man of War appears to have been the first of a planned trilogy on the Second World War; however, the author died before any other connected books were published.

-The 1959 Fandango Rock, written in between the Indian books, is an exception – its plot being set in the fascist Spain ruled by General Franco and focusing on the relationship between the American and Spanish governments.

-In the 1950s and 1960s the books of Masters sold in large numbers, particularly Bhowani Junction, which was also translated into various other languages.
-Some of his works are now out of print.